numspot/terraform-provider-numspot/docs/resources/security_group.md

 - `from_port_range` (Number) The beginning of the port range for the TCP and UDP protocols, or an ICMP type number.
 - `ip_protocol` (String) The IP protocol name (`tcp`, `udp`, `icmp`, or `-1` for all protocols).
 By default, `-1`.
 In a Net, this can also be an IP protocol number.
 For more information, see the [IANA.org website](https://www.iana.org/assignments/protocol-numbers/protocol-numbers.xhtml).
 - `ip_ranges` (List of String) One or more IP ranges for the security group rules, in CIDR notation (for example, `10.0.0.0/16`).
-- `service_ids` (List of String) One or more service IDs to allow traffic from a Net to access the corresponding OUTSCALE services.
-For more information, see [ReadNetAccessPointServices](#readnetaccesspointservices).
+- `service_ids` (List of String) One or more service IDs to allow traffic from a Net to access the corresponding NumSpot services.
 - `to_port_range` (Number) The end of the port range for the TCP and UDP protocols, or an ICMP code number.

 Read-Only: